 How gamification can benefit both banks and their customers

-Banks that utilize gamification have the perfect solution to engage their customers and motivate them to keep using their services.
+Banks that leverage gamification have the perfect solution to engage their customers and motivate them to keep using their services.
 The potential benefits for customers include:

-- Introduction to relevant services or products – creating personalized recommendations for products or services.
+• Introduction to relevant services or products – creating personalised recommendations for products or services.

-- Creation of a personalized service – adding more value to your customer services through tailored tips and advice.
+• Creation of a personalised service – adding more value to your customer services through tailored tips and advice.

 And the advantages aren’t just for the customers either; banks can benefit from:

-- Zero-party consumer data – gathering and analyzing behavioral data from consumers will allow banks to improve services.
+• Zero-party consumer data – gathering and analysing behavioural data from consumers will allow banks to improve services.

-- Change customer behavior – instill a money-saving mindset and increase deposits by rewarding specific actions.
+• Change customer behaviour – instil a money-saving mindset and increase deposits by rewarding specific actions.

-By increasing engagement and providing valuable Earned Data, gamification allows banks to provide a more personalized and human-focused experience.
+And by increasing engagement and providing valuable Earned Data, gamification allows banks to provide a more personalised and human-focused experience.

 Examples of gamification in banking